-Many pet parents that have switched their fur kids to a raw diet have noticed the massive improvements that raw has made in their pet's health.
+Many pet parents that have switched their fur kids to a raw pet food diet have noticed the massive improvements that raw has made in their pet's health.
 From their healthy skin and shiny coat, their dental health, and even improved allergies or yeast infection issues, you would think that veterinarians would be just as excited about this great diet.
 Yet, when many of these pet parents or guardians tell their vet about switching to a raw diet, they aren't always met with support. #RawFoodforPets

 Don't give up hope if your vet isn't thrilled about raw feeding.

 Sometimes your vet just needs to be reassured that you have done your research and you are providing a safe and balanced diet.
 Show them that the meals you are feeding (obviously, the super-licious pet cuisine we supply) is registered with the Dept of Agriculture, complies with Act 36 & AAFCO standard(s), that there are many integrated vets such as Dr Anuska Viljoen that produce their own offerings Simply Pets & Simply Natural.